givasile/effector/docs/docs/quickstart/global_and_regional_effects.md

 ---
-title: Global and regional effects
+title: What are global and regional effects
 ---

 ## Global effects